-The skills of an integrative psychotherapy including the art of effective inquiry, further developing the art of attunement, understanding and integrating problems in attachment, ruptures and repairs in the therapeutic allegiance.
+The skills of an integrative psychotherapy including therapeutic stabilisation and working safely and effectively with trauma; working with dissociation; the art of effective inquiry, the art of attunement, understanding and integrating problems in attachment, ruptures and repairs in the therapeutic allegiance.

-A large part of my work is as a supervisor and trainer of trained and trainee counsellors.
-I provide supervision to therapists, psychologists and counsellors working in colleges; universities; voluntary agencies and the NHS.
+A large part of my work is providing counselling supervision in West Yorkshire.
+I provide supervision to therapists, psychologists and counsellors working in colleges; universities; voluntary agencies and the NHS and working privately.
 I supervise work involving both adults and young people in specialist and generic services.
-I have been providing supervision and training for more than 16 years and am part of the Leeds University and Leeds Metropolitan University Supervisor's network.
+I have been providing supervision and training for more than 20 years and am part of the Leeds University and Leeds Becket University Supervisor's network.
 I gained a Certificate in 1998 with Robin Shohet.
 I then trained further for a Diploma in Casework Supervision in 2004.

 How I work:

 I offer both group and individual supervision usually for 1.5-2 hours per month or more depending on your caseload.
 I use a humanistic approach based on the work by Robin Shohet and Peter Hawkins called the Seven Eyed Model as well as the Cyclical Model by Steve Page and Val Wosket.